Applying to Instrumental Access:

 In addition, we’ve extended eligibility to a small group of countries that have recently graduated from upper-middle income to high-income but remain eligible for World Bank lending.

-Finally, there are a few countries that are classified as low- or middle-income that are excluded for legal or other reasons.
+Finally, there are a few countries that are classified as low- or middle-income that are excluded for legal reasons.
 See the next question for more details.